NYSE

 V.F.
 Corporation has insufficient data to evaluate this check.

 V.F.
-Corporation has an earnings yield of 3.75%, which is below the 4.00% threshold, indicating the stock may be expensive relative to its earnings
+Corporation has an earnings yield of 4.70%, which is above the 4.00% threshold, indicating the stock offers reasonable value relative to its earnings

 Overvalued - EBITDA valuation.